 I’m a huge fan of spaghetti squash, so I’m loving that it’s in season right now.
 I usually cook it with tomato sauces for more of an Italian dish.
-However, I also really like to cook it with Asian-inspired dishes.
+However, I also really like to cook with spaghetti squash for more Asian-inspired dishes.

-1 medium spaghetti squash
+- 1 medium spaghetti squash

-Red pepper flakes
+- Red pepper flakes

-3 tbs coconut aminos (soy free) or gluten free soy sauce
+- 3 tbs coconut aminos (soy free) or gluten free soy sauce

 - 1 clove Garlic

-3/4 cup cup canned coconut milk
+- 3/4 cup canned coconut milk

 1. Preheat oven to 400 degrees.